Aspergillus flavus: Aspergillosis

 After Aspergillus fumigatus, A. flavus is the second-leading cause of aspergillosis.
-Primary infection is caused by the inhalation of spores; bigger spores have a better chance of settling in the upper respiratory tract.
-The deposition of certain spore sizes could be a leading factor for why A. flavus is a common etiological cause of fungal sinusitis and cutaneous infections and noninvasive fungal pneumonia.
-Countries with dry weather, such as Saudi Arabia and most of Africa, are more prone to aspergillosis.
+It is a fungal infection caused by A. flavus.
+Primary infection is caused by the inhalation of spores; spores have a better chance of settling in the upper respiratory tract.
+It has been hypothesized that the deposition of certain spore sizes could be a leading factor for why A. flavus is a common etiological cause of fungal sinusitis and cutaneous infections and noninvasive fungal pneumonia.
+Following infection, fungal dissemination usually involves organs such as liver, kidneys, the brain, and the lungs, with the animals infected ending up dying within days to a couple weeks.
+Experimental studies in mice have shown that the infection is extremely virulent.
+Countries with semi-arid and or dry weather, such as Saudi Arabia and most of Africa, are more prone to aspergillosis.
+The infectious doses required to cause the deadly disease is a lot lower than any other aspergillus species.
+After infection, spores quickly localize to the lungs and liver, with dissemination to the kidneys and the brain.
+Due to the fungus growing, death would occur between 5-10 days.
+Experimental studies in rats and rabbits were observed to have similar patterns of infection, where death usually occurs between 7-10 days.

-Two allergens have been characterized in A. flavus: Asp fl 13 and Asp fl 18.
 In tropical and warm climates, A. flavus has been shown to cause keratitis in about 80% of infections.
 A. flavus infection is typically treated with antifungal drugs such as amphotericin B, itraconazole, voriconazole, posaconazole, and caspofungin; however, some antifungal resistance has been shown in amphotericin B, itraconazole, and voriconazole.